The Female Brain (film): Plot

-Stoic and uptight, university neurologist Julia Brizendine (Whitney Cummings) compares the female and male brain.
-She thinks she can outsmart her emotions, much to her assistant Abby’s (Beanie Feldstein) exasperation.
+Stoic and uptight, university neurologist Julia Brizendine compares the female and male brain.
+She thinks she can outsmart her emotions, much to her assistant Abby's exasperation.
 She is divorced and living with her parents and Abby self-medicates.

-Realtor Lisa Hampton (Sofia Vergara) and her husband of 12 years, Steven (Deon Cole) have a son Tyler.
+Realtor Lisa Hampton and her husband of 12 years, Steven have a son Tyler.
 Fearing their relationship has grown dull, Lisa tries to spice things up by going on a date and getting high.
 Nothing works so they consider separation.

-Perfectionist Lexi Mercer (Lucy Punch), fusses over her boyfriend of 2–3 years, Adam Simmons (James Marsden).
+Perfectionist Lexi Mercer, fusses over her boyfriend of 2–3 years, Adam Simmons.
 Friends with Steven, he is fine with how he looks and won't straighten his hair as she wants.
 They break up when Lexi insists examining a tumor on his back, which turns out to be benign.

-Zoe Green-Basker (Cecily Strong), a sales manager at an advertising company, resents gender stereotyping.
+Zoe Green-Basker, a sales manager at an advertising company, resents gender stereotyping.
 She is close to starting her own firm with higher ideals.
-She and her pro basketball athlete husband Greg (Blake Griffin) have been married for one year.
+She and her pro basketball athlete husband Greg have been married for one year.
 At home from an injury, Greg commits to renovating the bathroom himself.
 It does not go well.

 As part of her study, Brizendine scans the brains of test subjects.
-One day, a patient named Kevin Avery (Toby Kebbell) flirts with her before entering the MRI machine.
+One day, a patient named Kevin Avery flirts with her before entering the MRI machine.
 Brizendine is flustered, despite what she’s been telling herself.
 The scan registers no empathy in his brain, so she dismisses him in her mind.
 He asks her on a date the next day, and he talks her into it.
 After, she swiftly initiates sex thinking that this is what he wants, but Kevin turns her down, saying he wants something deeper.